Indiana Gun Laws

 - C. Reciprocal Carry

-The State of Indiana stands out on the topic of reciprocal carry in two ways.
-First, a statutory reciprocity scheme recognizes all other states’ licenses to carry a handgun.
+The State of Indiana stands out on the topic of reciprocal carry in two (2) ways.
+First, a statutory reciprocity scheme recognizes all other states’ licenses to carry a handgun, except Vermont.

 Second, Indiana was the first state to adopt a lifetime license to carry.
 Upon initial application or renewal, a person may pay additional fees and obtain a lifetime license to carry a handgun.
-So long has he or she remains a “proper person,” the license remains valid for life and no renewal is required.
+So long has he/she remains a “proper person,” the license remains valid for life and no renewal is required.
+Open carry is legal in Indiana with a valid license to carry.

 For orientation purposes in reciprocal carry or interstate transportation, Indiana is bordered on the north by Michigan, on the east by Ohio and on the west by Illinois.
 The Ohio River physically separates Indiana from the State of Kentucky.